Brite Advisors Pty Ltd

 Salesforce

 As Beneficiaries are aware, Brite Advisors’ custom built SalesForce platform and all relevant Beneficiary portfolio reporting data and documentation was inadvertently deleted by SalesForce in late April 2024.
-Since then, the Receivers have been working with SalesForce to rebuild the SalesForce org utilising back up data.
+The Receivers worked with SalesForce to rebuild the SalesForce org utilising back up data and the SalesForce rebuild completed in early-September 2024.

-28. Unauthorised correspondence to Beneficiaries and Trustees
+24. Unauthorised Communications to Beneficiaries and Trustees

 We encourage you to carefully consider whether you should provide any personal information to the persons purporting to provide support as offered in the communication.